-1. Start by gathering basic information about the co-operatives the participants each represent.
+1. Start by gathering basic information about the cooperatives the participants each represent.
 Distribute Handout 1 and give the participants at least 5 minutes to fill up the form.
-If there is a group coming from the same co-operative, they can fill up the form together.
+If there is a group coming from the same cooperative, they can fill up the form together.
 If necessary, allow them to call people who can give the right information.
-You can then ask each participant or each group to read the information they have written to give all participants an idea of what their co-operatives are doing.
+You can then ask each participant or each group to read the information they have written to give all participants an idea of what their cooperatives are doing.
 In the interest of time, just ask the participants to read the information without necessarily elaborating on it.
-The filled-up forms can be posted in the wall after the presentation to be viewed later, in case some participants would like to know more about other co-operatives.
+The filled-up forms can be posted in the wall after the presentation to be viewed later, in case some participants would like to know more about other cooperatives.

-This is a simple activity but important to communicate the message that, as officers or managers of the co-operative, data and information are important.
+This is a simple activity but important to communicate the message that, as officers or managers of the cooperative, data and information are important.
 The information will be useful later as reference in the future lessons.
 It can also encourage conversation among the participants during the break and even discussion towards future collaboration among them.

-2. Explain that you will give an overview of agricultural co-operatives in Asia and in other parts of the world.
-The purpose of this is to put the development of agricultural co-operatives into broader perspective and allow the participants to see their own co-operatives in the context of this development.
-You can highlight key lessons from the story of agricultural co-operatives in different countries as discussed in the Guide Notes for the Facilitator above.
-Encourage the participants to ask questions or relate the experience of their own co-operatives in the course of your presentation.

-3. After your presentation, ask the participants to form groups of 5 or 6 (depending on the number of participants) and answer the following questions (write the question on the board or flipchart):
+- 2. Explain that you will give a brief history of agriculture cooperatives in the country.
+The purpose of this is to put into context the development of agricultural cooperatives here.
+You can present the key events (dates, personalities, laws, and data) discussed in the Guide Notes for the Facilitator above.
+En courage the participants to ask questions or relate their personal experiences in the course of your presentation. - 3.
+After your presentation, ask the participants to form groups of 5 or 6 (depending on the number of participants) and answer the following question (write the question on the board or flipchart):

-What insights can you draw from the story of agricultural co-operatives in other countries?
-How do you compare them to the development of agricultural co-operatives in your county?
+What key insights can you draw from the short history of agricultural cooperatives in the country?

 Give the groups 5 to 7 minutes to discuss their answers.
 Ask the groups to give their answers orally.
-If they mention causes of failure of agricultural co-operatives, ask them to elaborate.
+If they mention causes of failure of agricultural cooperatives, ask them to elaborate.
 Publish their answers in the board.
 Underline the following points, if mentioned by the groups.
 If not, add these points in the answers: